A letter to the student physical therapist and student physical therapist assistant:

 THIS IS JUST A START!
 BE SURE TO CHECK OUT THE APTA SECTIONS ON SOCIAL MEDIA AS WELL!

-The APTA Michigan Student Relations Committee (SRC) holds an event each year known as the SRC Meet and Greet.
+The APTA Michigan Student Special Interest Group holds an event each year known as the Student Special Interest Group Meet and Greet.
 All PT and PTA students in Michigan are invited!
 If you are still feeling unsure about the APTA and the APTA Michigan, then this is a must-attend event.
 Learn about the Association that supports your profession.
 Meet and network with the SRC leadership, PT and PTA clinicians, APTA Michigan Board of Directors, and PT/PTA students across the state!
 The day is packed with fun games and prizes.
 Make sure to keep an eye out for registration on the Facebook page

 A professional physical therapy conference coordinated by students especially for students!
 Programming at this event is hand-picked to bring you the hottest topics you, as a student, want to hear about and to ensure there is not an overlap from your programs.
 This is one of the best professional development opportunities you will have in your student career.
 Network with the APTA Michigan Board of Directors, students across the state, vendors who could be potential employers, opportunities for resume critiques and mock interview coaching, access to hot trending educational sessions, and above all it's fun (and affordable)!
 Not all students in every state have an opportunity like this, so take advantage and mark it in in your calendar for this spring!